rutujakashid/OpenCart-playwright-project/README.md

 # OpenCart-playwright-project
-In this project I have automated a OpenCart website using playwright-JAVA
+In this project I have automated a OpenCart website using playwright-JAVA .
+Author : Rutuja Kashid